Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Computation of generalized zeta functions

 \subsection{Computation of the incomplete Bessel function}

+In this section, we discuss how the incomplete Bessel function in \Cref{thm:crandall} can be evaluated to full precision.
+The algorithm is mainly based on the series expansion in \cite{harrisIncompleteBesselGeneralized2008} and the recursive algorithm in \cite{slevinskyRecursiveAlgorithmEfficient2023}.
+In the following, we focus on $\nu\in\mathds R$.

 An algorithm for the computation of the incomplete Bessel function is presented in \hyperref[alg]{Algorithm 1}.
-The different evaluations regions of the \hyperref[alg]{Algorithm 1} are shown in \Cref{fig:regions}.
-In what follows, we discuss the procedures employed in \hyperref[alg]{Algorithm 1} and show the the error is flat over the whole parameter range.
+The different evaluation regions of the \hyperref[alg]{Algorithm 1} are shown in \Cref{fig:regions}.
+In what follows, we discuss the procedures employed in \hyperref[alg]{Algorithm 1} and show the error is flat over the whole parameter range.

 For at least one vanishing vector argument, the incomplete Bessel function reduces to the upper and lower Crandall functions, readily available in EpsteinLib.